facebookresearch/spdl/docs/spdl/io_overview.md

 The individual functionalities are implemented in C++ with multi-threading, so they can run free from Python's GIL contention.

-The [low-level APIs][./io_core.md] implements these individual functionalities, while the [high-level APIs][./io.md] implements high-level tasks such as loading media from source to buffer, using the low-level APIs.
+The [low-level APIs](./io_core.md) implements these individual functionalities.
+The [high-level APIs](./io.md) combine them to implement common use cases, such as creating a buffer object from source.

 ## Async and concurrent API

 The `spdl.io` module exposes these funtionalities as asynchronous functions of two types.
-One as coroutines using asyncio and the other as parallel tasks utilizing `concurrent.futures.Future`.
+One as coroutines using `asyncio`, and the other as parallel tasks utilizing `concurrent.futures.Future`.

-The asyncio APIs are more flexible.
-It is easy to compose multiple coroutines and create a complex task.
-You can mix different kinds of coroutines, including ones from other packages.
-However, coroutines are executable only inside of async loop.
+The asyncio APIs are only usable with async loop, however it is more flexible than concurrent API.
+It is easy to compose multiple coroutines and build a complex task.
+You can also mix different kinds of coroutines, including ones from other packages.
+Since the async loop will manage the coroutine executions, they are highly resource efficient.

 ??? note "Example: Load an image using async API"